Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Conclusions

-Despite these challenges and limitations, the results support a clear conclusion: LLM-powered agents can be combined with advanced computational scientific tools and can execute end-to-end catalyst screening and iterative optimization with minimal human intervention.
-From a practical standpoint, the modular MCP server architecture naturally isolates conflicting software dependencies, improving maintainability and extensibility, while the generous free tiers and rate limits of current LLM APIs keep short screening campaigns accessible at negligible cost, though larger-scale campaigns will incur proportionally higher API expenses (token usage and costs are detailed in Section~S6).
-This work creates a practical pathway toward speedy, scalable and reproducible computational discovery loops.
-Human effort can now be shifted from scripting to defining objectives, high-level orchestration and pattern recognition.
+The results provide a proof of concept for LLM-powered agents integrated with advanced computational scientific tools that can execute end-to-end catalyst screening with minimal human intervention, within a tool-grounded workflow.
+For a practical scientific coding scenario, the modular MCP server architecture isolates conflicting software dependencies: improving maintainability, reusability, and alterability, while the generous free tiers and rate limits of current LLM APIs keep short screening campaigns accessible at negligible cost, though larger-scale campaigns will incur higher API expenses (token usage and costs are detailed in Section~S5).
+This work creates a practical pathway toward rapid, scalable, and reproducible computational screening with tool-grounded adaptive search.
+Human effort can now be shifted from scripting to defining objectives, high-level orchestration, and pattern recognition.